moehriegitt/hob3l/README.md

 computational stability was improved by rigurous use of epsilon-aware arithmetics.
-Further, a better polygon reassembling algorithm with O(n log n) runtime was implemented -- the original paper and reference implementation does not focus on this part.
+Further, a better polygon reassembling algorithm with O(n log n) runtime was implemented -- the original paper and reference implementation do not focus on this part.

 The triangulation algorithms from Hertel & Mehlhorn (1983) was extended to support coincident vertices, because this is what the